GithubUserAccountAmazing/the-amari-project/README.md

 ## Introduction

-<br>After learning about [textual inversion](https://github.com/rinongal/textual_inversion) 2 of my first thoughts were:
+<br>After learning about [Textual Inversion](https://github.com/rinongal/textual_inversion) 2 of my first thoughts were:

-- could this be used to teach Stable-Diffusion (SD) a specific person/face?
+- could this be used to teach [Stable-Diffusion](https://github.com/CompVis/stable-diffusion) (SD) a specific person/face?
 - and if I wanted to test this idea, how could I go about it?